“It’s surprising how many otherwise competent attorneys punt at the sentencing hearing.” *

 - Including of non-formulary medications in your client’s PSR may highlight the need for discussion at sentencing.

 - Keep in mind that there are certain medications that are simply not available.
+If there are no other available equivalents, this too could be brought up at your clients sentencing hearing.

 - Medical and Mental Healthcare is dispensed in the BOP through a CARE LEVEL I-IV Structure.
 Where would you look, and what amount of staff time is needed to research this issue?
 It is critical to determine how healthcare is dispensed to ensure that your client’s healthcare needs are met.
 Ensure this by documenting them in the PSR in preparation for the sentencing hearing.

 - Using the symptoms of Autism Spectrum Disorder as an example, is your client able to function in general population with other inmates?
-Your client may be a candidate for the Skills Program, which is only available at two facilities (Coleman-Medium and Danbury-Low).
+Your client may be a candidate for the BOP Skills Program, which is only available at two facilities (Coleman-Medium and Danbury-Low).

 - The Skills Program is part of the BOP’s National Programs which includes psychological counseling (available at a limited number of facilities).